-A mid-term examination will be held in class during October, encompassing topics covered in the first half of the course.
+A mid-term examination will be held in class, encompassing topics covered in the first half of the course.
 Further details will be provided at a later date.
 The course will conclude with a final examination covering all topics in the course, with a focus on those presented in the second half since the mid-term exam.
-The final exam will take place during the exam period in December as scheduled by the Registrar's Office.
+The final exam will take place during the exam period as scheduled by the Registrar's Office.
+All requests for exam changes must be arranged through the Registrar's Office.